salkam3156/DemoApp/README.md

 over failure result retrieval to make logging transparent to developers extending functionality ("logging can't be skipped , because it's inherent in the design").

 ## General guidelines and ponderances
-Each feature does this:
+Each controller does this:

 Asks for something through mediation.
 Who fulfills this demand ?
 No one cares.
 Extracts the result out.
 Decides how to respond, as it understands the implication of the result for the application.

+Same applies to features, though they are coupled to the concept of a repository, hence the demand part involves explicit coupling to a non-event, functional abstraction.

-If a method in the service layer does anything more than that - there might be something wrong in the new feature being introduced.
+If a method in the service layer or controller does anything more than that - there might be something wrong in the new feature being introduced.

 Say, if we need to compose an email to provide a response - add a service for email composition and pass to notifier implementaion etc.